goperreault/goperreault.github.io/proj_treeallergy.md

 layout: default
 ---
 # Location of trees in Mississauga
-Small project that maps four tree species (ash, birch, oak and willow) in the city of Mississauga.
-It uses to city's Open data tree inventory catalog.
-The goal is to identify where each species is located in the city.
+Small project to help with my seasonal pollen allergies.
+It maps four tree species from which I am allergic to.
+It uses to city of Mississauga's Open data tree inventory catalog to extract all ash, birch, oak and willow species.
+The goal of the project is to identify where each species is located within the city and compare to start/end of allergy seasons.

 ## Static maps
 ### Large image